snipsnipsnip/ghostbird/doc/building.md

 # Building Ghostbird

-[`tools/tsdown_config.ts`](../tools/tsdown_config.ts) serves as the build script of Ghostbird.
+[`tools/tsdown_config.ts`](../tools/tsdown_config.ts), which is a configuration file for tsdown, serves as the build script of Ghostbird.
 It makes heavy use of custom plugins, which would have resulted in very long comments, so I felt they deserved separate documentation.

+[tsdown](https://tsdown.dev) is a descendant of the [Rollup](https://rollupjs.org/) and [tsup](https://tsup.egoist.dev/) bundler that wraps [Rolldown](https://rolldown.rs/) and [Oxc](https://oxc.rs/) with sensible default configuration and many built-in plugins.

 ## Inputs and Outputs